omitogunjesufemi/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

-`8-esrever.js` | A function that returns the reversed version of a list `9-logme.js` | Prints the number of arguments already printed and the new argument value `100-map.js` | Script that imports an array and computes a new array
+`8-esrever.js` | A function that returns the reversed version of a list `9-logme.js` | Prints the number of arguments already printed and the new argument value `100-map.js` | Script that imports an array and computes a new array `101-sorted.js` | Script that imports a dictionary of occurences by user id and computes a dictionary of user ids by occurence